-NeuroQuant is a leading medical device software that automatically and accurately segments and calculates brain structure volumes from the 3D MRI images.
-The use of volumetric measurements of temporal lobe structures on MRI can help physicians facilitate the recognition of subtle hippocampal atrophy, not identified by visual exam.
-Since the arrival of MRI of the brain, hippocampal atrophy has been recognized as the most frequently seen neuroradiologic abnormality in temporal lobe epilepsy.
-Using NeuroQuant for volumetric imaging of patients with temporal lobe epilepsy (TLE) provides physicians with an objective and precise measurement in their assessment of hippocampal atrophy.
+NeuroQuant is a leading medical device software that accurately segments brain structures and calculates each structure’s volume from 3D MRI images.
+It compares the volumes to a normative database comprised of individuals of the same age and sex.
+The use of volumetric measurements of temporal lobe structures can help physicians facilitate the recognition of subtle hippocampal atrophy, which may have not been identified by visual exam alone.
+Since the arrival of brain MR imaging, hippocampal atrophy is recognized as the most frequently seen neuroradiologic abnormality in temporal lobe epilepsy (TLE).
+Using NeuroQuant for volumetric imaging of patients with TLE provides physicians with an objective and precise measurement in their assessment of hippocampal atrophy.

-While sometimes moderate to severe hippocampal atrophy can be detected easily by visual examination of the MRI scan by a radiologist or neuroradiologist, volumetric analysis of the MRI scan provides objective quantitative measurements that are consistent and do not rely on subjective assessment.
-This can help highlight cases where there is slight hippocampal or bilateral volume loss.
-A 2015 study, Mesial Temporal Sclerosis: Accuracy of NeuroQuant versus Neuroradiologist, found that NeuroQuant performed slightly better than expert Johns Hopkins Hospital trained neuroradiologists, with NeuroQuant having a hippocampal asymmetry classification accuracy of 79.4% versus the neuroradiologists’ accuracy of 72.6%.
+The volumetric results of an MRI scan are objective quantitative measurements that are reproducible and objective.
+This can help highlight cases where there is slight unilateral hippocampal or bilateral volume loss.
+A 2015 study, Mesial Temporal Sclerosis: Accuracy of NeuroQuant versus Neuroradiologist, found that NeuroQuant performed better than expert Johns Hopkins Hospital trained neuroradiologists, with NeuroQuant having a hippocampal asymmetry classification accuracy of 79.4% versus the neuroradiologists’ accuracy of 72.6%.

-For physicians evaluating TLE, the NeuroQuant Hippocampal Volume Asymmetry report provides volume measurements of the left and right hippocampi, the asymmetry between the left and right hippocampi and it also indicates the patient’s brain structure volume measurements as compared to a healthy population via a normative database.
-This allows NeuroQuant to deliver a precise indication of where that individual’s brain structure volume and the asymmetry lie within an age- and sex-based reference chart.
-The NeuroQuant Hippocampal Volume Asymmetry report delivers precise and critical information to aid physicians in their assessment of temporal lobe epilepsy.
+For physicians evaluating TLE, the NeuroQuant Hippocampal Asymmetry report provides volume measurements of the left and right hippocampus, the asymmetry between the left and right hippocampus, and it indicates the patient’s hippocampal volume measurements as compared to a healthy population via an extensive, proprietary normative database.
+This allows NeuroQuant to deliver a precise indication and visualization of where that individual’s hippocampal volumes and asymmetry lie within an age- and sex-matched reference chart.
+The NeuroQuant Hippocampal Asymmetry report delivers precise and critical information to aid physicians in their assessment of TLE.